Tiny House Costs

 Hidden Costs and Unexpected Expenses

 Budget for hidden costs that surprise many first-time tiny house buyers.
-These expenses can add 15-25% to your expected costs if not planned for properly.
+These expenses can add 15-25% to your expected costs.

 Common Hidden Expenses